oroinc/documentation/backend/architecture/tech-stack/message-queue.rst

 Flow
 ^^^^

-The client's message producer sends a message to a router message processor.
-It takes the message and search for real recipients who is interested in such a message.
-Then, It sends a copy of a message for all of them.
-Each target message processor takes its copy of the message and process it.
+It takes the message and multiplies it for every queue where the message should be sent.
+Next, it forwards each message to the message queue driver which then sends a message using a transport message producer.

 .. figure:: /img/backend/architecture/message_flow_diagram.png
    :alt: The message flow